Ezequiel92/GalaxyInspector/docs/src/intro.md

-# GadgetInspector
+# GalaxyInspector

-*A Julia module for data analysis of GAGET2/3/4 simulations.*
+*A Julia module for data analysis of Gadget2/3/4 and Arepo simulations.*

 ## Table of Contents